Garmdigo/OSProject1/README.md

   - Part 4: Path resolution

     - char* prefixCommand(char* command).
 Every input parsed has its first token sent to this function.
 If the command in the first token is not builtin then it has /bin/ attached to its front.
+    - resolvePath function - works with prefix command to resolve the path.

   - Part 5: Execution